Our Dual Enrollment/Concurrent Enrollment Programs offer you the opportunity to:

 - Enrolled in at least one high school class and pursuing a high school diploma.

-- Approved by your high school counselor/administrator.
+- Approved by their high school counselor/administrator.

 - Able to meet GRCC prerequisites for college courses.